Why1221/iDEC/README.md

 # iDEC
 This is the code for iDEC with both in-memory and external memory implementation.

-Please go to in-memory and external-memory folder for details.
+Please go to *in-memory/EXPERIMENTS* and *external-memory/EXPERIMENTS* for running examples.

 # Dependencies
 Please install **HighFive** (https://github.com/BlueBrain/HighFive) before running the code.